 What happens?

-Created in Japan, the event has become one of the largest film festivals in Asia since beginning in 1999 with six short films.
-It’s Japan’s only film festival accredited by the Academy Awards — which means a film here that gets a nod qualifies for an Oscar nomination.
-The quality is good and this prestigious event draws good audiences.
+The event has become one of the largest film festivals in Asia since its launch in Japan in 1999 with just six short films.
+It’s accredited by the Academy Awards — which means a film here that gets a nod qualifies for an Oscar nomination.
+It goes without saying that the quality is top-notch, and the prestigious event draws good audiences.

 Schedule 2025